 - Sephiroth, gravely wounded, retreated to the North Crater, presumably still carrying Jenova’s head.
 Although, as I previously discussed, we can’t be definitive about the location of Jenova’s head from this point on.

 - Hojo arrives on scene in Nibelheim and experiments on not just Cloud and Zack, but seemingly several Nibelheim survivors as well, turning them into the cloaked figures: Sephiroth “clones.”
-Cloud and Zack are his only “failures,” and Cloud is left catatonic from toxicosis.
+Cloud and Zack are “failures,” and Cloud is left catatonic from toxicosis.

 - While FFVII tries to imply that Cloud and Zack arranged a plan to escape by writing on their healing/stasis capsules, this doesn’t hold up against evidence even within FFVII itself, since Cloud shouldn’t be able to stand, much less write!
 Crisis Core is also muddy on this point because Zack is hallucinating about Angeal.
 We can only assume that Zack strong-armed his way out while half-conscious, and then rescued Cloud.

 - Zack dresses Cloud as a SOLDIER 1st Class for terrible, inadequate reasons that can be blamed almost as much on FFVII as they can on Crisis Core.

 - Zack escapes with Cloud’s body.
 This is presumably when the arbitrary Jenova cell process begins to work its arbitrary magic on Cloud’s brain to give him exactly as much of Zack’s memories were required to set up this contrived plot twist, but also no more than that.
 Science!

 - Zack is shot dead, but lives long enough to make Cloud’s mental condition even worse by instruction Cloud to be his “living legacy.”
 Cloud apparently takes this as literally as you can possibly imagine, meaning he begins to adopt Zack’s history as his own.